injekt666/nim-scambaiting-tools/README.md

 ## Features

 - **+20 Scam Baiting Tools total** [and more linked below.](https://github.com/juancarlospaco/nim-scambaiting-tools#more)
 - Single-file tiny native binary executable `*.EXE`.
+Copy and paste the file then Run it.
 - No DotNet Frameworks Required.
 No Dependencies.
+Easy to Hack.

 # Infinite Looping